 To protect your funds against potential fraud or misuse, we may limit access to your funds if your Account(s) becomes inactive.
 Your Account(s) becomes inactive if you do not conduct any qualifying transactions for a period of 365 days for checking accounts or 730 days for savings accounts (excluding certificates of deposit).
 A qualifying transaction includes any transaction initiated by you, including deposit, transfer or withdrawal (by check, debit, ATM, mobile or online banking, or bill pay).
 Pre-authorized transactions, such as monthly recurring membership fees, are not considered qualifying transactions, and an account with only that type of recurring activity may still become inactive.
 Once your Account(s) becomes inactive, access to your funds through debit/ATM card, online banking, mobile banking or through telephone banking may be limited until the Account is reactivated.
-You may be subject to inactivity fees during the period of inactivity (refer to the Schedule of Fees for Consumer Banking Products).
-To reactivate your Account(s), you may conduct a qualifying transaction by visiting your local Middlesex Savings Bank branch or you may contact the Bank at 1-877-INFO-CTR (1-877-463-6287) to reactivate the Account(s).
+You may be subject to inactivity fees during the period of inactivity (refer to the Consumer Fee Schedule).
+To reactivate your Account(s), you may conduct a qualifying transaction by visiting your local Middlesex Savings Bank branch or you may contact the Bank at 1-877-463-6287 to reactivate the Account(s).

 30. Written Trust Accounts *